Alcohol prohibition in India: Bihar

-The Government of Bihar introduced a new version of Bihar Prohibition and Excise Act on 2 October 2016, days after the Patna High Court quashed the previous bill, deeming it as "illegal".
+The Government of Bihar introduced a new version of the Bihar Prohibition and Excise Act on 2 October 2016, days after the Patna High Court quashed the previous bill, deeming it as "illegal".
 The act brought in stricter measures, with all Sections in the act being non-bailable and the police being allowed to assume that manufacturing of alcohol was ongoing if utensils containing a mix of jaggery or grapes are found.
 Under the law, only special courts constituted under Bihar Special Courts Act can try the cases.
 It also empowered authorities to confiscate properties upon whose premises liquor is either consumed or stored.
-The new policy was challenged in Patna High Court a day later.
-Supreme Court of India meanwhile stayed Patna High Court's order on quashing Bihar's ban on alcohol.
+The new policy was challenged in the Patna High Court a day later.
+The Supreme Court meanwhile stayed Patna High Court's order on quashing Bihar's ban on alcohol.
 It stayed proceedings of all challenges to Bihar's new law in the Patna High Court on 2 January 2017, stating that it will itself hear all cases related to the new ban.
-However, the Bihar government is going to introduce an amendment to the liquor law in the upcoming monsoon session of Bihar assembly beginning 20 July.
-According to the new amendment, the first time offenders will not mandatorily face jail term if they pay a fine of Rs.
+However, the Bihar government introduced an amendment to the liquor law in the upcoming monsoon session of Bihar assembly beginning 20 July.
+According to the new amendment, first time offenders will not face a mandatory jail term if they pay a fine of Rs.
 50,000.